thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

    form-backing beans and result bindings, including the use of property editors, conversion services and validation error handling.
  * Display internationalization messages from messages files managed by Spring (through the usual `MessageSource` objects).
+ * Resolve your templates using Spring's own resource resolution mechanisms.

 Note that in order to fully understand this tutorial, you should have first gone through the _"Using Thymeleaf"_ tutorial, which explains the Standard Dialect in depth.